codex-storage/nim-mysticeti/Readme.md

 An implementation of [Mysticeti][1], a highly performant DAG based Byzantine consensus protocol.
-This is just the bare consensus algorithm, you need to bring your own transaction types, networking, serialization, and cryptographic hashing and signature schemes.
+This is just the bare consensus algorithm, you need to bring your own transaction types, networking, hashing and signature schemes.

 The current implementation only supports the Mysticeti-C protocol, without the Mysticeti-FPC fast path extension.